IPA(8) IPA(8)

 (stdin) to /dev/null (see output of the ``ipa -v'' command for the real

-logged with prefixes *STDOUT and *STDERR.
-Write ends of each pipes are
+is logged with *STDOUT and *STDERR prefixes respectively.
+Write ends

-set in non-blockable regime.
-Since a pipe(2) has a limited size of its
+of each pipes are set in the non-blockable regime.
+Since a pipe(2) has

-buffer, then some information sent to stdout or stderr can be lost.
+a limited size of its buffer, then some information sent to stdout or

-Anyway this is better, than simply discard output to stdout and stderr.
+stderr can be lost.
+Anyway this is better than simply discard output

-usual (stderr is used for outputting log messages). ipa does not sent
+(stderr is used for outputting log messages).

-any message to stdout and stderr (when run in the background), but
+ipa does not sent any message to stdout and stderr (when it runs in the

-stderr.
+stdout and stderr.

 DIAGNOSTICS

-should not rely upon its return code (it is just a return code of a
+and you should not rely upon its return code (it is just a return code

-to control a return code, then run ipa in foreground (use the -d
+need to control a return code, then run ipa in foreground (use the -d

 switch).